Structuring, Sequencing, Staging, Selecting: the 4S method for the longitudinal analysis of multidimensional questionnaires in chronic diseases: The 4S method

 \section{The 4S method}

-We consider a measurement scale composed of $K$ items in which $Y_{i}^k(t_{ij})$ denotes the value of item $k$ ($k$=1,...,$K$) collected on patient $i$ ($i$=1,...,$N$) during visit $j$ ($j$=1,...,$n_{i}$) at time $t_{ij}$ ($t_{ij} \in \mathbb{R^+}$).
-Item $k$ is rated with $M^k+1$ ordered levels from $0$ to $M^{k}$.
-Let $Y^S_{i}(t_{ij})$ denote the disease stage for subject $i$ at visit $j$ with values from $1$ to $S$.
-For the sake of readability, we define a common vector of $n_i$ times across items and stages but the 4S method also handles item/stage-specific measurement times.
-For each patient, $T_i$ denotes the minimum time between the first event and censoring times with $T_i \ge t_{in_i}$, and $d_i$ denotes the event indicator with $d_i=0$ if the patient is censored and $d_i=p$ if the patient experienced first the event of cause $p$ ($p$=1,...,$P$).
+\RVW{We consider a questionnaire comprising $K$ ordinal items} with $Y_{i}^k(t_{ij})$ the value of item $k$ ($k$=1,...,$K$) for patient $i$ ($i$=1,...,$N$) at visit $j$ ($j$=1,...,$n_{i}$) and time $t_{ij}$ ($t_{ij} \in \mathbb{R^+}$). \RVW{Item $k$ is rated with $M^k+1$ ordered levels from $0$ to $M^{k}$.} Let $Y^S_{i}(t_{ij})$ denote the disease stage with values from $1$ to $S$.
+For the sake of readability, we consider a common vector of $n_i$ times although the 4S method handles item/stage-specific measurement times.
+We define $T_i$ the minimum between the time of first event and the censoring time ($T_i \ge t_{in_i}$), and the indicator $d_i=p$ if the patient experienced first the event of cause $p$ ($p$=1,...,$P$) and $d_i=0$ if censored.\\

-The methodology of the four steps schematized in Figure \ref{fig:4Smethod} is detailed in the four next subsections.
-Since each step of the 4S method may rely on slightly different information, it is important to note that data samples may vary across steps.
-Step-specific data requirements and selections are detailed in each subsection.
+The four steps of the 4S method, schematized in Figure \ref{fig:4Smethod}, are detailed in the next subsections.
+Since each step may rely on slightly different information, the samples may vary across steps.
+The specific requirements and selections are detailed in the corresponding subsections.